satishrkumar/express-nunjucks-node/README.md

 `git clone https://github.com/satishrkumar/express-nunjucks-node.git`

-Install required dependencies (do this inside of the express-nunjucks folder):
+Install required dependencies (do this inside of the xpress-nunjucks-node folder):

 `npm install`